TedHusted/awake/awake.md/awake.md

 Tessa watches her virtual gauntlets move in sync with her real-life gestures.
 “Flawless,” she murmurs, flexing her hands.
 Every detail was perfect.

 The game is a new feature for Pulse: A plugin that let members play each other.
 It is a different space and Tessa wanted to be sure it was all good.
-Usually, she approves the test plans.
-Rachel’s team then steps through the scenarios.
+Usually, she only approves the test plans.
+Then Rachel’s team steps through the scenarios.
 For Echo Realm, Tessa is live and direct herself.

 “Alright, let’s see what this brave new world has to offer,” Tessa says to herself.
 She strides down a worn stone path toward the nearby village.